COMP-424: Artificial Intelligence (Winter 2017)

-Course syllabus (including info on TAs, office hours, contact information.)
+Course syllabus (last updated Aug.31 2016) includes info on TAs, office hours, contact information.

 an enormous range of industrial, civil, medical, financial, robotic and